Showing posts with label Technical Education. Show all posts

 There are career pathways from schools to TVET to employment and for some further higher education and training.

-Though is an increasing awareness of the need for relevant skills training, the PNG government need to do more in this area.
+Though there is an increasing awareness of the need for relevant skills training, the PNG government need to do more in this area.

 TVET: Technical, vocational education and training are key to developing Papua New Guinea formal and informal sectors.